-Shaped by the forward-looking insights of Morningstar's equity analysts, the Morningstar Moat Focus Indexes are designed to deliver high conviction portfolios of stocks with durable competitive advantages and attractive valuations.
-Unconstrained by traditional style classifications, the positioning of these indexes moves wherever the most attractive opportunities are found.
+View this in Japanese 日本語訳を開く Shaped by the forward-looking insights of Morningstar's equity analysts, the Morningstar US Small-Mid Cap Moat Focus Index is designed to provide exposure to US small- and mid-cap stocks with durable competitive advantages and attractive valuations.
+Unconstrained by traditional style classifications, this index can move wherever the most attractive valuations are found in the parent benchmark.
 This unique approach combines fundamental insights with objective portfolio construction, which facilitates consistency and investability.